 - The patient or caregiver will identify and correct potential risk factors in the environment.

 - The patient or caregiver will demonstrate behaviors, lifestyle changes to reduce risk factors and protect self from injury.

 - The patient or caregiver will modify the environment as indicated to enhance safety.

 - The patient or caregiver will maintain a treatment regimen to control or eliminate seizure activity

 - The patient or caregiver will recognize the need for assistance to prevent accidents or injuries.

 - The patient will maintain an effective respiratory pattern with airway patent or aspiration prevented.

 - The patient or caregiver will demonstrate behaviors to restore positive self-esteem.

-- The patient or caregiver will participate in treatment regimen or activities to correct factors that precipitated a crisis.
+- The patient or caregiver will participate in a treatment regimen or activities to correct factors that precipitated a crisis.

 - The patient or caregiver will verbalize understanding of the disorder and various stimuli that may increase potentiate seizure activity.

 Nursing interventions for a child with seizure disorder include the following: